w3f/polkadot-wiki/docs/learn/learn-staking.md

 :::warning

-Never leave high balance on a conroller account, such accounts are usually "hot" meaning that the private key is stored on the device (PC, phone) and it is exposed to the interent all the time you are using it.
+Never leave high balance on a controller account, such accounts are usually "hot" meaning that the private key is stored on the device (PC, phone) and it is exposed to the internet all the time you are using it.
 It is good practice to deposit rewards on the stash account or to send them to another cold account.